The Good News Community Church ("We") are committed to protecting and respecting your privacy.

 We have obtained your personal data from yourself.

 5. What is our legal basis for processing personal data?

 a) Personal data (article 6 of GDPR)

 Our lawful basis for processing your general personal data:

 ☐ Consent of the data subject;

-Our lawful basis for processing your personal data is consent: for being kept informed of events, greetings and the giving of an appropriate birthday greeting.
+Our lawful basis for processing your personal data is consent: for being kept informed of events.

 b) Special categories of personal data (article 9 of GDPR)

-We do not process special categories of personal data for Families Together.
+We do not process special categories of personal data for Spirit Café.